SamiaAurin/selenium/README.md

    ```bash
    options.add_argument('--headless')
    ```
-   If you require visualization during testing, you can uncomment this line to disable headless mode.
+   If you do not require visualization during testing, you can uncomment this line to enable headless mode.

 5. **Timeout Errors:** Increase the wait time for elements using WebDriver's explicit waits (WebDriverWait) if elements take longer to load on your network.
 For Example, In the following code snippet: